sajjadsadiq/sajjadsadiqofficial/README.md

 ✅ Tools: Git, Webpack, Chrome Dev Tool, Firebase, Heroku, Netlify, VS Code, etc.

- <p style="color:blue;text-align:center;">🌐 You can see some of my projects on my portfolio.: https://sajjaddev.web.app/</p>
+ <p>🌐 You can see some of my projects on my portfolio.: https://sajjaddev.web.app/</p>

 All builds are fully responsive, SEO friendly and speed optimized.